 - Reduce the speed to low and add in the cooled, melted chocolate and butter mixture.
 Mix until incorporated.

-- In a separate bowl, whisk together the flour, cocoa, baking powder, espresso powder (if using), and salt.
+- In a separate bowl, whisk together the flour, cocoa, baking powder and salt.

 - Remove the bowl from the mixer and use a spatula or wooden spoon to fold in the dry ingredients until just barely combined.
 Do not over mix.